sjramirez/CSE110-Lab1/index.md

 ### Side Endeavors
 I recently have also began experimenting with a side project over Spring Break.

-The project I am dabling in is a simple user authentication system with a UI using JavaFX for the user Interface functionality.
+The project I am dabbling in is a simple user authentication system with a UI using JavaFX for the user Interface functionality.
 I am also using Java's built in security libraries to hash the given passwords to store instead of storing the password directly into a file.

 ```